naszam/online-marketplace/design_pattern_decisions.md

 # Design Pattern Deicisions

-The following Design Pattern have been implemented into the project.
+The following Design Patterns have been implemented into the project.

 ## Fail early and fail loud